Rishabh8210/MakeReactEasy/Learning React Day 1/Assignment 1 Theory/Read Notes for Better Understanding copy.md

 Q3.
 What is VS Code Emmet, Boilercode?

-# Let's deve dive into the course....
+# Let's deep dive into the course....

 Creating our first webpage....

 first of all we are creating webpage into basic html...

-# display Namaste React using basic html
+# display Hello World using basic html
 ```html
 	<!DOCTYPE html>
 	<html lang="en">